Scopitones

 Unknown artist "San Francisco"

-Other artists who were advertised in Billboard as having made Color-Sonics films include Connie Francis and Leslie Uggams.
+Other artists who were advertised in Billboard and Variety as having made Color-Sonics films include Connie Francis and Leslie Uggams.